WiseChameleon/website/data/_posts/2018-03-31-moto-our-first-product.md

 ## So What's Moto

 Moto is a voice controlled motor with a suite of adaptors that allows you to turn anything into a smart device.
-Thanks to the miracle of 3D printing and a little ingenuity we have assembled an ever growing suite of adapters that allow our voice controlled motor to open blinds (by hooki to the wandnd), to turn on switches open / close pet feeders, water plants, and much more.
-Oh and its way cheaper than the automaed blinds we were trying to replace.
-So wins all arund!
+Thanks to the miracle of 3D printing and a little ingenuity we have assembled an ever growing suite of adapters that allow our voice controlled motor to open blinds (by attaching to the wand), to turn on switches, open / close pet feeders, water plants, unlock doors and much more.
+Oh and its way cheaper than the automated blinds we were trying to replace.
+So wins all around!

 Want to see it in action?
 Check out the video below (which starts right at the demonstration):